BomberFish/fez-wasm/README.md

 - Most audio is currently disabled due to library issues.
 - Loading the demo results in a mostly black screen, with only the Dot visible.
+- Loading the full game's first level results in a crash.

 ## Building